How utilities can help smart cities drive a greener future

 Created in 1998 to ‘contribute locally to the energy transition,’ ALEC is part of a network of around 250 European agencies acting locally for the global preservation of our environment.
 It provides energy consumption information to inform the city’s building refurbishment and construction programs.
 To accelerate change across the city, ALEC also needed to motivate inhabitants to reduce their energy consumption.
 While everybody knows we have to manage our energy better, individual tend not to act, most often because of a lack of guidance and support.

 The VivaCity collaborative energy data management program offers a potential answer.
-An experimental VivaCity platform, which is run by GEG in collaboration with Atos Worldgrid and utility operators in Grenoble, demonstrates the positive role such a solution can play in introducing energy changes.
-In 2019, ‘Grenoble Metropole’ confirmed that it would extend the program in 2020 to cover all Grenoble metropolis, renaming it as ‘Metro Energies’.
+A VivaCity platform, which is run by GEG in collaboration with Atos Worldgrid and utility operators in the city of Grenoble, demonstrates the positive role such a solution can play in introducing energy changes.
+In 2019, ‘Grenoble Metropole’ confirmed that it would extend the program in 2020 to cover the 49 municipalities of the Grenoble metropolis, renaming it as ‘Métroénergies’.

 VivaCity recognizes that inhabitants are more likely to take part in smart metering initiatives if they have confidence in the project.
 So, it clearly explains the aims of the initiative, along with why these goals are so important and how it hopes to achieve them.
 It also addresses privacy concerns by demonstrating GDPR compliance, explaining how it manages personal data and, most importantly, allowing inhabitants to manage that data – to view it and also delete it if they want to.
 VivaCity’s web portal has an ‘About Me’ area where any inhabitant who sets up an account on the portal can quickly and easily see all the personal data the system holds about them.